dbeley/ypc/README.md

 artist2 - title1
 ```

-Download the audio for the tracks in the sample csv file above :
+Download the audio files for the tracks in the sample csv file above :

 ```
 pipenv run python spotify2youtube.py -f sample_file.csv -a
 ```

-Download the video for the tracks in the sample csv file above :
+Download the video files for the tracks in the sample csv file above :

 ```
 pipenv run python spotify2youtube.py -f sample_file.csv -v